hande-qmc/hande/documentation/users_guide/manual.rst

     Set the (unsigned) population at which a determinant is considered to be an initiator determinant.
 Setting this value to 0 retrieves the FCIQMC result.
-**initiator_cas** *N* *M*
-    Integers.

-    Default: 0 0.

-    Set a complete active space (CAS) to be (*N*, *M*), which defines the CAS such that the lowest *nel* - *N* spin-orbitals are core (occupied) spin-orbitals; precisely *N* electrons occupy the next 2 *M* "active" spin-orbitals and the remaining spin-orbitals form the "external" space and are unoccupied.
-Any determinant within the CAS is considered to be an initiator determinant, no matter what the population of walkers on that determinant.

-    A CAS of (0,0) contains only the determinant with the *nel* lowest energy spin-orbitals occupied and a CAS of (*nel*, *norbs*) contains the full space of determinants, where *norbs* is the number of spin-orbitals used in the simulation (i.e. twice the number of sites in the crystal cell in the case of the Hubbard model).

-    Note that the CAS is somewhat meaningless when using the real space formulation of the Hubbard model (as the spin-orbitals used as the basis do not have an associated energy) and so great care should be used.

 Calculation options: parallel options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^